 We believe it is critically important that parents who are preparing to adopt or foster a child must be honest and realistic about the journey and the challenges that lie ahead.
-Those willing to embark on this journey must realistically consider the changes and sacrifice that lay ahead in order to provide a safe haven of security for healing.
+Those willing to embark on this journey must realistically consider the changes and sacrifices that lay ahead in order to provide a safe haven of security for healing.
 (Empowered to Connect, 2010)

 The following questions are designed to help caregivers begin to honestly assess the journey ahead…and what it will require.
 We encourage you to thoughtfully consider these questions.
 They are not meant to scare you or in any way discourage you from continuing on this amazing path.
 Instead, our desire is simply that these questions will point you toward the hope and help that you need to form a strong and lasting connection with a child as you follow the call of your heart.
 (Empowered to Connect, 2010)